SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 constant until the nation hits real resource limits and full employment.
 It will not be an accelerating inflation rate in other words.
 So if it is politically tolerable today, it will be again tomorrow.

+We are working under the implicit assumption (now making it explicit) that we as a society do not desire to have the pensioners live like kings and queens.
+We just want them to have a comfortable retirement, after all, we expect the same when we get old.
+(It is interesting how fast a greedy self-obsessed yuppie twenty year old can skip straight past that logic.)

 At full employment but with a rising old age population-to-worker ratio, then yes, you can get inflation, but then only if technology has not increased the productivity